 Portfolio Analysis-Evaluation Matrix

-At a very high level, the Portfolio Analysis-Evaluation Matrix is used in the context of business, marketing, finance.
+At a very high level, the Portfolio Analysis-Evaluation Matrix is used in the context of business, finance, strategic planning.

 Portfolio Analysis-Evaluation Matrix quadrant descriptions, including examples